polyaxon/polyaxon/site/docs/guides/archlinux-kubeadm.md

   github: "jorgemf"
 ---

-This file explains how to install polyaxon in kubernetes over archlinux
+This file explains how to install polyaxon in Kubernetes over archlinux

 ## Requirements